RoanH/NotPetya/Notes/log.md

 **If such a file exists already, [ExitProcess](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-exitprocess) is invoked terminating the malware and all its threads.**

-If the file did not exist yet then it is created and the return value of this call is the return value of the function.
+If the file did not exist yet then it is created and the success value of this call is the return value of the function.
 We rename the function to `create_c_windows_file_or_exit`

 Next we move on to the second function inside the if statement in `Oridinal_1`.